barneycarroll/patchinko/README.md

 2. A function argument stands in for `S`.
 3. A non-function single argument stands in for `PS`.
 4. …otherwise, `P`.

+## Immutable

+In practice, Patchinko works best overloaded: it favours a do-what-I-mean approach where the Patchinko API disappears into the background.
+But the `PS` overload heuristics mean that convenience comes at the cost of immutable workflows.
+You can instead use an immutable variation of the overloaded API that always shallow clones the target for paths 3 & 4. *But* the simplistic cloning heuristics involved mean that these paths can only operate predictably if the target (3) or target property (4) is a plain object, array, string, number, boolean or 'undefined'.
+This mode is best suited to flux-like 'unidirectional data-flow' state creation workflows.

 # Where